brianneisler/mudash/README.md

 _.set(obj, 'c.d', 3)    // returns { "a": 1, "b": 2, "c": { "d": 3 } }
 fp.set('c.d', 3)(obj)   // returns { "a": 1, "b": 2, "c": { "d": 3 } }
 ```

+## Gotchas

+#### immutable merge vs lodash merge
+immutable's `merge` is the equivalent of lodash's `assign` and lodash's `merge` is the equivalent of immutable's `mergeDeep`.
+In order to reconcile this we have opted for lodash's signature over immutable's.
+Therefore use `assign` for a shallow merge and `merge` when deep merging.

+#### lodash has methods that mutate values
+In many cases lodash mutates values.
+In the case of immutable values that are passed to these methods in mudash the method will no longer mutate the value.
+If a mutable value is passed to the method it WILL continue to mutate the value.
+*In the future we may opt for an entirely immutable approach for both forms of data, similar to the approach for lodash-fp*